 3 Tips for Finding the Perfect Investment Advisor

-You should also ask if whether the firm’s investment objective is to outperform a benchmark, or are they trying to earn absolute returns.
+You should also ask if a firm’s investment objective is to outperform a benchmark, or are they trying to earn absolute returns.
 Often, a close look at a firm’s track record would reveal that they made money in just one small bull or bear market.
 They might not do as well in all of the other market periods.
 You should also ask if their stock and asset management practices conform to the GIPS performance standards.
 GIPS stands for global investment performance standards.
 Firms can be less than forthcoming when presenting you with their historic performance data.
 Some firms will say that they only do customized portfolios, which prevents them from being able to present an overall track record.
 You want to go with an investment firm with a real track record that conforms to the highest reporting standards.

-A financial adviser will help you to identify your financial and lifestyle needs and goals, such as:
+An investment advisor will help you to identify your financial and lifestyle needs and goals, such as:

 - Prepare for major changes such as a mortgage and retirement.